DarshnaPatil012/TextToSpeech-AutoLang/README.md

-# TextToSpeech-AutoLang

-# 🗣️ Text-to-Speech Converter with Language Auto-Detection
+#  Text-to-Speech Converter with Language Auto-Detection

 This Python project reads text from a file (`sample.txt`), **automatically detects the language**, and **converts it into speech** using the [Google Text-to-Speech (gTTS)](https://pypi.org/project/gTTS/) library.